ryangomberg/ryangomberg/README.md

 -	Analytically derived and offered mathematical intuition behind each model
 -	Supervised learning models achieved 86-88% accuracy

-Within these projects, I demonstrated an understanding of using Python/SQL as a programming language, LaTeX as a word processing software, and MATLAB to generate models and plots.
+Within these projects, I demonstrated an understanding of using Python as a programming language, LaTeX as a word processing software, and MATLAB to generate models and plots.